Hach7ko/marvel_amplitude/README.md

 ## Let's start !

-To visit the awesome project MARVEL x AMPLITUDE you can clone the project and use the app.zip file.
+To visit the awesome project MARVEL x AMPLITUDE you can clone the project and use the `index.zip` file.
 Once dezip, you just have to doubcle-click on index.html file.
 Easy !

 ## To contribuate